SamMed05/c-cpp-notes/docs/cpp/first-program.md

 Now let's read the code analyzing it line by line to understand *why* they are there and *what* they do.

-If we look back at the code of our first program, we notice that it can be divided in to **two parts**.
+If we look back at the code of our first program, we notice that it can be divided into **two parts**.